CIBC-Internal/python/Doc/library/urllib.parse.rst

 .. function:: urlparse(urlstring, scheme='', allow_fragments=True)

-   Parse a URL into six components, returning a 6-tuple.
-This corresponds to the general structure of a URL: ``scheme://netloc/path;parameters?query#fragment``.
+   Parse a URL into six components, returning a 6-item :term:`named tuple`.
+This corresponds to the general structure of a URL:
+   ``scheme://netloc/path;parameters?query#fragment``.
    Each tuple item is a string, possibly empty.
 The components are not broken up in smaller parts (for example, the network location is a single string), and % escapes are not expanded.
 The delimiters as shown above are not part of the